 Yes, the early access to super rules do not prevent you from applying under existing provisions such as severe financial hardship or compassionate grounds.
 If you meet the criteria for both, then you can apply to receive both.
-For further information on eligibility criteria to access super due to severe financial hardship or compassionate grounds, visit the ATO website.
+For further information on eligibility criteria to access super due to severe financial hardship or compassionate grounds, visit Conditions of release.

 Other services are also available to help people in financial stress.

 The National Debt Helpline is a not-for-profit service that helps people tackle their debt problems.
 They’re not a lender and don’t ‘sell’ anything or make money from you.
 Their professional financial counsellors offer a free, independent, and confidential service.